Scottish independence: 2014 independence referendum

-After a protracted period of negotiation, a public debate between Salmond and Better Together leader Alistair Darling was arranged.
+Following a protracted period of negotiation, a public debate between Salmond and Better Together leader Alistair Darling was arranged.
 On the morning before the televised debate, a joint statement, pledging greater devolved powers to Scotland in the event of a "No" vote, was signed by Prime Minister David Cameron (Leader of the Conservative Party), Deputy Prime Minister Nick Clegg (Leader of the Liberal Democrats), and Leader of the Opposition Ed Miliband (Leader of the Labour Party).

 The BBC website announced the final result of the referendum at 06:24 on 19 September 2014: the "No" vote prevailed with 55% (2,001,926) of the votes from an overall voter turnout of 84.5%.
 Chief counting officer Mary Pitcaithly stated: "It is clear that the majority of people voting have voted No to the referendum question."
 The "Yes" vote received 45% (1,617,989) support—the winning total needed was 1,852,828.
 Results were compiled from 32 council areas, with Glasgow backing independence—voting 53.5% "Yes" to 46.5% "No" (turnout in the area was 75%)—and Edinburgh voting against independence by 61% to 39% (turnout in the area was 84%).
 Darling stated in his post-result speech, "The silent have spoken", while Salmond stated, "I accept the verdict of the people, and I call on all of Scotland to follow suit in accepting the democratic verdict".